-Today I’m sharing five questions every bride should ask photographers.
+As a wedding photographer, today I’m sharing five questions every bride should ask photographers.
 Photographers play a vital role in the wedding: they’ll be present at every single intimate moment of the wedding, you’ll spend hours communicating with them prior to the day, and they’ll be producing images for you to look back on for the rest of your life!
 It’s so important to feel connected to your photographer.
 Here are five questions brides should ask photographers…

-With so many wedding photographers, how do you choose which one should photograph one of the most important days of your life?
+With so many wedding photographers, how do you choose who should photograph one of the most important days of your life?
 A bride has so many decisions to make for her wedding; she has to choose the linen color, the wedding look, her gown, the venue, etc. It can easily become overwhelming.

 What is your photography style?

 For the first question brides should ask photographers, it’s about style.
-As a bride, it’s so important to know what kind of style your photographer tends to shoot in.
+For the bride, it’s so important to know what kind of style your photographer tends to shoot in.
 There’s an entire spectrum of styles: dark and moody on one end, light and airy on the other.
 Look at the photographer’s Instagram feed and website to get a feel for what their style is.
 Is their style similar to what you want?
 Could you envision yourself in their photographs?

 Do you shoot in digital and film?